control-toolbox/OptimalControl.jl/docs/src/tutorial-goddard.md

 nothing # hide
 ```

-We are now in position to solve the problem with the `hybrj` solver from `MINPACK` through the `fsolve`
+We are now in position to solve the problem with the `hybrj` solver from MINPACK.jl through the `fsolve`
 function, providing the Jacobian.
 Let us do some benchmarking.

 ```@example main
 @benchmark fsolve(nle!, jnle!, ξ; show_trace=false) # initial guess given to the solver
 ```

-We can also use the [preparation step](https://gdalle.github.io/DifferentiationInterface.jl/DifferentiationInterface/stable/tutorial1/#Preparing-for-multiple-gradients) of `DifferentiationInterface.jl`.
+We can also use the [preparation step](https://gdalle.github.io/DifferentiationInterface.jl/DifferentiationInterface/stable/tutorial1/#Preparing-for-multiple-gradients) of DifferentiationInterface.jl.

 ```@example main
 extras = prepare_jacobian(nle!, similar(ξ), backend, ξ)